jaspector

 State building permit required for new construction, alterations, additions, repairs.
 Properties may fall within Trego/Fortine/Stryker Fire District or West Kootenai Fire Service; fire district residential code requirements may apply.
 County zoning compliance also required.

+Not all construction work requires a permit in unincorporated Lincoln County, MT.
 The following work is generally exempt: Farm and ranch buildings; Mining buildings on mining property; Petroleum refineries and pulp and paper mills (except office/shop); Residential buildings under 5 units (except transient); Private garages and storage for owner's own use; Sheds under 200 square feet; Fences under 6 feet.
 Note: County zoning and fire district requirements may apply even to exempt work.
 Contact county planning and applicable fire district.
+When in doubt, confirm with the local building department before starting work.